mircosoderi/Ubiquitous-System-Integration-as-a-Service-in-Smart-Factories/README.md

 # Ubiquitous System Integration as a Service in Smart Factories

-This repository is associated to this publication:
+Please refer to the following IEEE Xplore publication to learn more about the artifacts contained in this repository:

 https://ieeexplore.ieee.org/document/9628434